TRTNA/HANEMAN/README.md

 *Tested only on Ubuntu 18.04.2 LTS.

-Thanks to nsf https://github.com/nsf for the term package, it's really useful.
+Thanks to nsf https://github.com/nsf for the termbox-go package, it's really useful.